nayana487/garnet/readme.md

 If they sign up *with* Github, they cannot update their username, password, e-mail, etc. Every time they subsequently sign in, the Github API is polled for their most recent information, and the database is updated accordingly.

 If they sign up *without* Github, they can update their username, password, e-mail, etc. Should they wish to later link Github to their account, they can click the "Link Github account" link, which will poll the database, rewrite their information in the Users table to use their Github username, email, etc. From there their account will behave as if they had originally signed up with Github.

-## Tree.rb

-The "Group" model inherits from a "Tree" model, which allows nesting -- that is, for a Group to have child Groups and a parent Group.

 # User roles in a specific group